zendesk/racecar/README.md

 * `socket_timeout` – How long to wait when trying to communicate with a Kafka broker.
 Default is 30 seconds.
 * `max_wait_time` – How long to allow the Kafka brokers to wait before returning messages.
 A higher number means larger batches, at the cost of higher latency.
 Default is 1 second.
 * `message_timeout` – How long to try to deliver a produced message before finally giving up.
 Default is 5 minutes.
 Transient errors are automatically retried.
 If a message delivery fails, the current read message batch is retried.
+* `statistics_interval` – How frequently librdkafka should publish statistics about its consumers and producers; you must also add a `statistics_callback` method to your processor, otherwise the stats are disabled.
+The default is 1 second, however this can be quite memory hungry, so you may want to tune this and monitor.

 #### Memory & network usage